Legacy Project Updates

 Do JuSTICe -The Jail STI Project

-This project continues to provide STI education, screening, and treatment to inmates at the Douglas County Department of Corrections with ongoing sessions.
-During this academic year, over 100 student volunteers have educated and screening approximately 900 inmates.
-Testing and treatment sessions are planned for most weeks this summer.
-New students interested in joining the project should contact the Do JuSTIce president, Jennifer Sharrick, at firstname.lastname@example.org for more information.
+This project continues to provide STI education, screening, and treatmentto inmates at the Douglas County Department of Corrections with ongoing sessions.
+New students interested in joining this project should contact the Do JuSTIce president, Jennifer Sharrick, at email@example.com for more information.

 The Douglas County Youth Corrections STI education project, funded by a grant from the MTV Staying Alive Foundation (SAF), continues with ongoing sessions twice a month.
-So far, we have 30 active volunteers, and students have given educational presentations to 380 unique detainees.
-For more information, please contact Ashley Janssen at email@example.com.
-We are in need of more student volunteers for the summer and beyond.
+For more information, please contact Ashley Janssen at firstname.lastname@example.org.
+We are in need of more student volunteers for the remainder of the summer and the fall.

 EMPOWER -The Domestic Violence Project